missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 - Conditionally halt the execution when a given condition is met.
 - And many more advanced features

-Many programming languages will come with some form of debugger.
+Many programming languages come with some form of debugger.
 In Python this is the Python Debugger [`pdb`](https://docs.python.org/3/library/pdb.html).

-Here is a brief description of some of the commands `pdb` supports.
+Here is a brief description of some of the commands `pdb` supports:

 - **l**(ist) - Displays 11 lines around the current line or continue the previous listing.
 - **s**(tep) - Execute the current line, stop at the first possible occasion.